 These quotes, both popular and unknown, may prove to be inspiring, thought- provoking insights that can inspire and motivate young people to take Action.
 Or, they may simply be words of wisdom or advice.
-Anyway you read them, remember the working motto of The Freechild Project:
+Anyway you read them, remember the working motto of the Freechild Institute:

 Quotes on Social Change